patronage/bubs-next/website/README.md

 Then you'll need to install/configure the [vercel cli](https://vercel.com/docs/cli):

-1. `npm install -g vercel
+1. In the root directory, run `npm install -g vercel`
-2. `vercel login` to login
+2. In the root directory, run `vercel login` to login

 After that, the first time you run a command, you'll need to pick a project via `vercel link`.
 Make sure you're using the team account from the cli to do that.